Skip to the content.

 }

 First you should check if the provided data is valid.
-If this isn’t the case, return a promise with an error ( or anything ‘truthy’ ).
-In the case that the data is valid you should proceed with retrieving the trash dates and return a promise with the valid dates.
-The dates should be in the following format:
+If this isn’t the case, throw an error.
+In the case that the data is valid you should proceed with retrieving the trash dates and return an object of type ActivityDates[].

 Currently the supported trash types are (these are also the required property names):